HL7/cql/input/pages/04-logicalspecification.md

 1. List, List
 2. Interval, Interval

-For the list overload, this operator returns a list with the elements that appear in the first operand, that do not appear in the second operand, using equality semantics, with the exception that null elements are considered equal for the purposes of determining the result.
+For the list overload, this operator returns a list with the elements that appear in the first operand, that do not appear in the second operand, using equality semantics, with the exception that null elements are considered equal for the purpose of determining the result.
 The operator is defined with set semantics, meaning that each element will appear in the result at most once, and that there is no expectation that the order of the inputs will be preserved in the results.

 For the interval overload, this operator returns the portion of the first interval that does not overlap with the second.
 If the second argument is properly contained within the first and does not start or end it, this operator returns null.